List of National Parks and Sanctuaries in West Bengal

 Flaunting a rich diversity of flora and fauna, the National Parks of West Bengal have a mesmerising charm.
 Being biodiversity hotspots, they are home to some endangered and rare species.
 The picturesque Sundarban Reserves are located next to the Bay of Bengal and fall in the delta region.
-This makes the land highly fertile with thick mangrove cultivation.
-There are several other exotic national parks and reserves in and around West Bengal.
-These national parks also conduct several Jungle safaris, hikes, and adventure expeditions for tourists and locals alike.
+This makes the land highly fertile with thick mangrove cultivation, making it India’s largest forest and mangrove ecosystem.

 List of Top 10 National Parks in West Bengal